 Speak with a New York City Disability Discrimination Lawyer Today

 If you have reason to suspect your employer is using a disciplinary policy against you unfairly, and that you are actually being targeted due to a disability or other legally protected characteristic, it is in your best interest to speak with a qualified New York employment attorney before matters escalate further.
-Contact the Law Offices of Mahir S. Nisar at 646.760.6493 today to schedule a free consultation with a member of our team.
+Contact the Law Offices of Mahir S. Nisar at 646.760.6493 today to schedule a consultation with a member of our team.